 - Over the age of one year

-- Evidence of infection, inflammation, discoloration, malformation of the dental arches,
+- Evidence of infection, inflammation, discoloration, malformation of the dental arches

 - malformation or decay of erupted teeth

+Pregnancy Benefit

-As of March 1, 2015, dental benefits were also extended to pregnant women who are 21 years old and older.
-These dental benefits will be available through the Smiles for Children program.
-Benefits include cleanings, exams, fillings, and crowns.
-Root canals, x-rays, and anesthesia are also covered.
+Pregnant women who are 21 years of age and older in Medicaid or FAMIS can get dental benefits.
+These dental benefits are available through the Smiles for Children program.
+Benefits include:

+- Cleanings

+- Exams

+- Fillings

+- Crowns, bridges, partials, and dentures

+- Root canals

+- X-rays

+- Extractions and other oral surgeries

+- Anesthesia

 Braces are not covered.

-These benefits will stop at the end of the month following the 60th day after you have had the baby.
-For example, if you give birth on May 15, your dental benefits will end on July 31.
+These benefits will stop at the end of the month following the 60th day after the member has had the baby.
+For example, if the member gives birth on May 15, the dental benefits will end on July 31.

-Pregnant members who are under 21 years old can get full benefits through Virginia's Smiles for Children dental program.
-Braces are included.

-To schedule a dental appointment with a participating "Smiles for Children" provider, members should call DentaQuest at 888-912-3456.
+To schedule a dental appointment with a participating Smiles for Children provider, members should call DentaQuest at 888-912-3456.